danielharrell/open-eyes-lect-2017-18/Open.md

 ---

-What is more, we can borrow an argument from Kant, to whom Schopenhauer was indebted, to explain why the world inside us appears outside us, as if we were open to the very world we enclose.
-For what does the word "outside" mean, when we use it to locate the world in relation to us?
-It cannot be a merely spatial sense, for in this sense only parts of the world at best lie outside us: the parts outside the part, or parts, we occupy ourselves.
+What is more, we can borrow an argument from Kant, to whom Schopenhauer was indebted, along with an image from geometry, to explain why the world inside us appears outside us, as if we were open to the very world we enclose.
+For suppose the world were a sphere outside us.
+Where would we be in relation to the sphere?
+In one sense, which we might call *spatial*, we could say we were on the sphere.
+Or that the world was beside us, or beneath us, and in that sense outside us.
+Or that the world is outside us insofar as we are outside the world, just as parts of space are outside each other more generally.

-it is never the
-whole world that lies outside us. since we occupy a part of it ourselves, and can move from part to part.
-Or perhaps we might say that spatially, the whole world lies beside us, or beneath us, as if the world were a sphere and we lived on its surface.
+But in another sense, which we might call *transpatial*, we could say we were not *on* the sphere, but *in* the sphere; and that the world was outside us because we were inside it.
+What is more, we could say that the world *appears* outside us because we are inside it. , since we were inside the world. because we were inside it.
 But in what we might call a *transpatial* sense, we live not on the world but in it, as if inside a sphere, putting the whole world *outside* us, as we say.
 And since we are inside